DeanLa/spartan/README.md

-# spartan
+# Spartan
-SPARse Tools for Analysis
+## SPARse Tools for Analysis

+Spartan Gives a rich feature set for working with `scipy` sparse matrices.